exiang/open_hub_wiki/Module-f7.md

 ## Extra Settings
 Extra setting can be set at `Extra` field in form.
 It allow admin / developer to tweak F7 default behaviour.

+For `hook` with `scenario`, some programme's owner might one to send custom email after update to certain stage.
+This will allow custom function to be called if fulfill the given scenario (combination of the status & stage).
+For some case, programme's owner might also want to send a note to the user, so `note` will be the attribute to be added into the structure.

 ### Sample:
 ```json
 {